42 (dominoes)

 42, also known as Texas 42, is a trick-taking game played with a standard set of double six dominoes.
-42 is often referred to as the "state game of Texas".
+42 is often referred to as the "national game of Texas".
 Tournaments are held in many towns, and the State Championship tournament is held annually in Hallettsville, Texas on the first Saturday of March each year.
 In 2011 it was designated the official State Domino Game of Texas.

 History

 According to a 1985 news article written by Christopher Evans of the Fort Worth Star-Telegram, the game originated in Garner, Texas.
-Two local boys, William Thomas and Walter Earl, developed the game in response to a general disapproval of card-playing games held by many Protestants at that time.
+Two local boys, William Thomas and Walter Earl, developed the game in 1887 in response to a general disapproval of card-playing games held by many Protestants at that time.
 William and Walter were able to incorporate dominoes in their game, which mimicked the mechanics of a trick-taking card game like pitch.
 The game they developed, which was the precursor to today's 42, found acceptance since dominoes did not carry the negative stigma of card-playing.
 From there, the game spread throughout Texas.